STAT545-UBC-hw-2019-20/stat545-hw-hadleyd2/hw03/hw03_dplyr.md

   Europe          973.53         Bosnia and Herzegovina               1952                49357.19                Norway                       2007
   Oceania        10039.60               Australia                     1952                34435.37               Australia                     2007

 Boxplots of the country-level GDP per capita's by continent are given in Figure 1.
 This plot is created using the `geom_boxplot()` function to create the boxplot layer along with `geom_point()` to highlight the maximum and minimums.
 These functions are layers of the `ggplot` function from the `ggplot2` package.
-The benefit of this plot is that the minimums are not always perceived as outliers in the boxplots.
-Thus, displaying them is necessary if we want to focus on the maximum and minimums.
+The benefit of this plot is that the minimums and maximums are not always perceived as outliers in the boxplots due to the log scale used on the y-axis.
+Thus, expliciting highlighting the points reaffirms their position on the boxplot.

 ```r